 Acting in musicals has taken up a great deal of my life.
 Other the years, I have been in around 20 to 30 plays.
 Thus, movies with music are some of my favorite films to see.
 When I went with some friends years ago to see Hairspray, I was not sure what to expect.
-Although some of it made me uncomfortable.
-However, I left the theater feeling happy and optimistic about my future.
+I left the theater feeling happy and optimistic about my future.
 Finally, there was a girl who looked more like me but was depicted as beautiful and worthy of being loved.
 Because of that theme, Hairspray is the movie that I chose to highlight on Media Monday.

 Note: I chose to discuss the 2007 version of the film.
 The original 1988 movie is great too, but I wanted to focus on the musical version.

 Synopsis: Tracy longs to dance.
 If people would just give her a chance, this bubbly teen knows that she could make it big.
 However, her large weight makes the popular girls sneer.
 Undaunted, she befriends some African-American dancers and tries to make it onto Corny Collin’s television show.
 Despite the fury of Velma Von Tussle, the choreographer, Corny chooses Tracy to be on his show.
 At first, all of Tracy’s dreams seem to fall in to place: the cute boy Link notices her, her mother starts having fun, and the teenager is becoming a celebrity.
 However, as the mistreatment of Tracy and her new African-American friends continues, the tough girl realizes that something needs to change so that all people can be valued and accepted.